Amazon Fire Tablet Launcher Vision

 My Role

-As the Principal UX Designer, I injected user-centric design culture into the design team by modeling and coaching team members to ground ideation and design in research insights and leveraging rapid prototypes and user testing to learn early and iterate fast and often.
-I’ve also established strong design leadership with stakeholders by inspiring and influencing the Product and Engineering teams to invest in the Tablet Launcher overhaul and successfully shaped their roadmap for the following 2-3 years.
+As the UX Senior Manager, I fostered a user-centric design culture within the team by modeling and coaching team members to base ideation and design on data and research insights.
+I encouraged the use of rapid prototyping and user testing to learn early, iterate fast and often.
+Additionally, I established strong design leadership with key stakeholders, inspiring and influencing the Product and Engineering teams to invest in the Tablet Launcher overhaul, successfully shaping the Fire Tablet roadmap for the next 2-3 years.

 Impact

-When the MLP (minimal lovable product) of the redesign finally hit the market 18 months later, it stayed true to the original vision.
-All key business metrics (down-stream revenue) and customer engagement metrics (engagement hours, monthly active users, etc.) have seen steady, positive growth as the result of the vision established under my leadership.
+When the minimal lovable product (MLP) of the redesign launched 18 months later, it remained faithful to the original vision.
+Under my leadership, all key business metrics (including downstream revenue) and customer engagement metrics (such as engagement hours and monthly active users) showed steady, positive growth as a direct result of the vision.

 Wireframes